 All qualified applicants will receive consideration for employment without regard to caste, race, color, religion, sex, national origin, disability, sexual orientation, gender identity, or any other protected group.

 Housing, costs of living, travel costs, and medical insurance connected with the internship program must be borne by interns or by other institutions or organizations.
 Interns are responsible for arranging their own travel to New Delhi and accommodation.

 For consideration, applicants must send

-Carnegie India is seeking a program and research intern, with a background in law, economics, or political science, to work for three to six months in New Delhi.
+Carnegie India is seeking a program and research intern, with a background in economics or public policy to work for six months in New Delhi.
 The intern will provide overall support to Carnegie India's political economy program, which will include programmatic, project, and research activities.

 Responsibilities will include research assistance on issues relating to public administration, banking, capital markets and financial reforms, the administrative and regulatory state, and state capacity.
 Interns will assist scholars on ongoing projects, background research, and events.